nikolaospapagiannis/nebula-ai/E2E_DEPLOYMENT_REPORT.md

 ## 📊 EXECUTIVE SUMMARY

-Successfully deployed and verified the complete FireFF v2 system with:
+Successfully deployed and verified the complete Nebula AI system with:
 - ✅ 6 infrastructure services running and healthy
 - ✅ Real AI implementations (NO mocks)
 - ✅ Database schema synchronized